-Mr. Buchanan teaches a graduate-level course on Insurance Litigation at the Insurance Law Center of the University of Connecticut School of Law.
-He has also taught insurance-related topics at the University of Virginia Law School and in a wide variety of CLE programs.
-He is the author or co-author of numerous papers and articles on topics relating to insurance, litigation and alternative dispute resolution, and co-authored one of the earliest publications on cyber insurance coverage.
+Mr. Buchanan has been active as an invited Adviser to the American Law Institute’s Restatement of the Law of Liability Insurance, and he has spoken to audiences of judges and lawyers on issues presented in the draft Restatement.
+He teaches a graduate-level course on Insurance Litigation at the Insurance Law Center of the University of Connecticut School of Law and has also guest taught at the University of Virginia Law School.
+Mr. Buchanan speaks regularly on insurance-related topics in a wide variety of academic symposia and CLE seminars, and he is the author or co-author of many papers and articles on topics relating to insurance, litigation and alternative dispute resolution, including recently on the topic of the Internet of Things and insurance for cyber-physical risks.

-Mr. Buchanan currently serves as an invited member of the Board of Advisors to the American Law Institute’s Project on the Law of Liability Insurance.
-He served on the ABA Dispute Resolution Section’s Task Force on Improving Mediation Quality, whose report was issued in 2008.
-He has co-chaired the American Bar Association's Task Force on Complex Insurance Coverage Litigation, served on the ABA Task Force for a Manual on Complex Insurance Coverage Litigation, and co-chaired the annual meeting of the ABA Litigation Section's Insurance Coverage Litigation Committee (ICLC); and he continues to serve in various leadership roles for the ICLC.
-As a member of the American Law Institute, he has served on the Members' Consultative Group for the Restatement (Third) of Torts, in addition to his current role with the Liability Insurance Project.
-He also served recently as an elected member of the Steering Committee of the Law Practice Management Section of the District of Columbia Bar.
+Among other bar association activities, Mr. Buchanan has served on the ABA Dispute Resolution Section’s Task Force on Improving Mediation Quality; was an elected member of the Steering Committee of the Law Practice Management Section of the DC Bar; served on the ABA Task Force for a Manual on Complex Insurance Coverage Litigation; and has served in various leadership roles for the ABA Litigation Section's Insurance Coverage Litigation Committee, including as Website Co-Editor-in-Chief and Co-chair of its annual meeting.
+As an elected member of the American Law Institute, Mr. Buchanan has served on the Members' Consultative Group for the Restatement (Third) of Torts, in addition to his current role with the Liability Insurance Restatement.
+He is also an elected Fellow of the American College of Coverage and Extracontractual Counsel.